getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 <br>

-After a further decade coordinating Kunming’s top underground venues, Nick isnow back in the UK and more active than ever with his label – the Asymetrics are stoked to feature this gorgeous first Reggae release, and we can’t wait for DNA’s next releases !
+After a further decade coordinating Kunming’s top underground venues, Nick is now back in the UK and more active than ever with his label – the Asymetrics are stoked to feature this gorgeous first Reggae gem, and we can’t wait for DNA’s next releases !

 ### Find out More about DNA Records: [Website](https://djdsk3000.bigcartel.com/) / [Bandcamp](https://djdsk.bandcamp.com/music) / [Discogs](https://www.discogs.com/label/1925924-DNA-Records-19)